AguaClara/Textbook/Introduction/Design_Evolution.rst

     Alum dosing system based on the rate that 25 kg blocks of alum are placed in the inlet channel of the plant.

-The AguaClara Cornell program was founded in 2005 with the goal of creating a new generation of sustainable technologies that would perform well even in the rugged settings of rural communities.
+The AguaClara program was founded in 2005 with the goal of creating a new generation of sustainable technologies that would perform well even in the rugged settings of rural communities.
 The goal wasn't simply to create technologies that would work for communities with very limited resources.
 The goal was to create the next generation of technologies that would both perform well in communities with limited resources and would be the highest performing technologies on multiple metrics for all communities.

 For the past several decades surface water treatment technologies have been considered "mature" and when I (Monroe) took a design course on drinking water treatment in 1985 I had the impression that there was little room for further innovation.
 This perspective is remarkable given that with the exception of lamellar sedimentation there were no equations describing the core treatment processes.